It was the ultimate

 Butch about to shoot Tom. |

-new ones, the studio decided to close their animation studio down in 1957.
+of their existing library and closed their animation studio down in 1957.
 114 Tom and Jerry shorts were produced, with

 the last released the year after Hanna and Barbera would go on to open their